 6. Use the right communication channels.

-Unlike traditional employees, gig workers can’t just pop-in their colleague’s office to ask a question or collaborate on a project.
+Unlike traditional employees, gig workers can’t just pop in their colleague’s office to ask a question or collaborate on a project.
 As such, communication tools have become absolutely essential.

 These tools include Skype, Slack, and Google Drive.
 Each tool has a different function, such as to call, message, and share documents with clients and colleagues.
-Hangouts and WebEX are used for virtual meetings, while Trello and Basecamp are popular project management tools.
+Hangouts and WebEx are used for virtual meetings, while Trello and Basecamp are popular project management tools.

-7. Gig workers think mobile first.
+7. Gig workers think mobile-first.

-This doesn’t mean that they just have smartphone to respond to emails, texts, or direct messages.
+This doesn’t mean that they just have smartphones to respond to emails, texts, or direct messages.
 All of their tools are mobile-friendly so that they can effectively run their business wherever and whenever they are.

 8. They embrace the cloud.

-Storing data, such as receipts, invoices, contact information and project files, can be expensive.
+Storing data, such as receipts, invoices, contact information, and project files can be expensive.
 Between the cost of paper, filing cabinets, and the time to manage these files, relying on paper files can cost you thousands of dollars per year.
 But, you already know.
 That’s why you’ve moved to the cloud.